How Much Do Teen Drivers Really Cost Us?

 Society as a whole will benefit from reducing the number of auto accidents that teens are involved in.
 It may take small steps to see any change, but the economic and human cost of these collisions are too much for the nation to bear.

 Sadly, teenage drivers are often involved in crashes due to distractions, like texting and driving.
 Not every state has banned this dangerous behavior, though a texting and driving law might be another avenue toward reducing these accidents.

 Have you been hit by a teenage driver?
 Was someone you love killed in an accident when a distracted adolescent was behind the wheel?
 Filing a claim against the party whose recklessness caused you pain is often the most direct step to take to get justice for your losses.

 Goldberg Finnegan offers FREE case consultations to anyone who believes they have an auto accident claim.
-For free legal help today, contact Goldberg Finnegan Law at (888) 213-8140 or fill out our case evaluation form.
+For free legal help today, contact a personal injujry lawyer in Silver Spring at Goldberg Finnegan Law at (888) 213-8140 or fill out our case evaluation form.